Oatmeal Raisin Scones – perfect soft and fluffy breakfast scones with raisins. Top them with your favorite jelly and serve for a festive brunch.

-When thinking about easy yet delightful treat for your picnic basket, scones come to my mind.
+When thinking about an easy yet delightful treat for your picnic basket, scones come to my mind.
 They are easy, you can pack them with chocolate chips or raisins and bake in no time.
 I sprinkled the tops with additional oats.
 They toasted deliciously during baking!
 Spread them with your favorite jam or preserves and you have a perfect picnic/brunch treat!
+You may also like our Banana Scones or the Snickerdoodle Scones.
+They are perfect for brunches!

 - 1/4 c granulated sugar